Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: Open Challenges

-\paragraph{Learning goals.} \textit{Goal-driven learning} is the idea that humans use \textit{learning goals}, goals about their own learning abilities as a way to simplify the realization of \textit{task goals} \citep{ram1995goal}.
+\paragraph{Learning goals.} \textit{Goal-driven learning} is the idea that humans use \textit{learning goals}, goals about their own learning abilities as a way to simplify the realization of \textit{task goals} \shortcite{ram1995goal}.
 Here, we refer to \textit{task goals} as goals that express constraints on the physical state of the agent and/or environment.
 On the other hand, \textit{learning goals} refer to goals that express constraints on the knowledge of the agent.
 Although most \rl approaches target task goals, one could envision the use of \textit{learning goals} for \rl agents.

-In a way, learning-progress-based learning is a form of learning goal: as the agent favors regions of the goal space to sample its task goals, it formulates the goal of learning about this specific goal region \citep{baranes2013active,fournier2018accuracy,fournier2019clic,curious,blaes2019control,akakzia2020decstr}.
+In a way, learning-progress-based learning is a form of learning goal: as the agent favors regions of the goal space to sample its task goals, it formulates the goal of learning about this specific goal region \shortcite{baranes2013active,fournier2018accuracy,fournier2019clic,curious,blaes2019control,akakzia2020decstr}.

 Embodied Question Answering problems can also be seen as using learning goals.
-The agent is asked a question (i.e. a learning goal) and needs to explore the environment to answer it (acquire new knowledge) \citep{das2018embodied,Yuan_2019}.
+The agent is asked a question (\ie a learning goal) and needs to explore the environment to answer it (acquire new knowledge) \shortcite{das2018embodied,Yuan_2019}.

+In the future, one could envision agents that set their own learning targets as sub-goals towards the resolution of harder task or learning goals, \eg \textit{I'm going to learn about knitting so I can knit a pullover to my friend for his birthday.}

 \paragraph{Goals as optimization under selected constraints.} We discussed the representations of goals as a balance between multiple objectives.
 An extension of this idea is to integrate the selection of constraints on states or trajectories.
-One might want to maximize a given metric (e.g. walking speed), while setting various constraints (e.g. maintaining the power consumption below a given threshold or controlling only half of the motors).
-The agent could explore in the space of constraints, setting constraints to itself, building a curriculum on these, etc. This is partially investigated in \citet{colas2020epidemioptim}, where the agent samples constraint-based goals in the optimization of control strategies to mitigate the economic and health costs in simulated epidemics.
-This approach however, only considers constraints on minimal values for the objectives and requires the training of an additional Q-function per constraint.
+One might want to maximize a given metric (\eg walking speed), while setting various constraints (\eg maintaining the power consumption below a given threshold or controlling only half of the motors).
+The agent could explore in the space of constraints, setting constraints to itself, building a curriculum on these, etc. This is partially investigated in \shortciteA{colas2020epidemioptim}, where the agent samples constraint-based goals in the optimization of control strategies to mitigate the economic and health costs in simulated epidemics.
+This approach, however, only considers constraints on minimal values for the objectives and requires the training of an additional Q-function per constraint.